pbutland/caughtlistening/README.md

 The original intent of this project was to see if it was possible to generate an audio version of the transcripts using Text-To-Speech (TTS).

 A proof of concept (POC) was done based on the data within this repository, using the [ElevenLabs](https://elevenlabs.io/) voice API to synthesize voices.
 Allocating a different voice for each character.
-Here is a sample of the generated audio [here](transcript-sample-elevenlabs.mp3).
+Here is a sample of the generated audio [here](transcript-audio-sample.mp3).
 An additional POC was done using [OpenVoice](https://github.com/myshell-ai/OpenVoice).
-Samples of the generated audio for v1 and v2 can be found [here](transcript-sample-openvoice-v1.mp3) and [here](transcript-sample-openvoice-v2.mp3) respectively.
+Finally, audios for all transcripts were generated using OpenVoice (v1) which can be found [here](./transcripts).
-Both POCs can be found at [caughtlistening-tools](https://github.com/pbutland/caughtlistening-tools).
+Code for both POCs can be found at [caughtlistening-tools](https://github.com/pbutland/caughtlistening-tools).

 ## Disclaimers